Pros and Cons of Indie Record Labels You Need to Know

+As an independent artist, you might be feeling like it's time to lock in a recording contract with a label.
 When it comes to choosing the right music label for your career, it can be comparable to choosing a business partner.
 You want someone who can be by your side artistically, financially, and personally.
-While big record labels may boast these qualities, it’s a given that all three of these traits can be found with the independent music label.
-However, like all big decisions in life, there are pros and cons to indie labels that you should consider before taking the plunge.
+While big record labels may boast these qualities, it’s a given that all three of these traits can be found with a successful indie label.
+However, like all big decisions in life, there are pros and cons to independent record labels that you should consider before taking the plunge on the record deal.

-Due to the small size of an indie label, it makes all the experiences more personal.
-Indie labels work closely with their artists at every step of the journey, from mentoring to skillbuilding.
+Due to the small size of an independent label, it makes all the experiences more personal.
+Indie labels work closely with their artists at every step of the journey, from mentoring to skill-building.
 When you have a close knit team on call, it can make the creative process more streamlined.
-However, this doesn’t mean hand-holding: as the artist, you’ll still be responsible for your own creativity, but have faith in the fact that you won’t be left floundering in the deep end.
+However, this doesn’t mean hand-holding: as the artist, you’ll still be responsible for your own creativity, but have faith in the fact that you won’t be left floundering in the deep end of the music business.

 Additionally, with indie labels an artist can get savvy with their self-marketing.
 You would have more freedom to share your story and gain followers that way.

 Instead of getting nickeled-and-dimed by major record labels who want their percent, an indie label can offer a more customized contract experience.
 For one, indie labels tend to give larger royalty percentages to their artists, and rarely do complete 360 music deals, which puts more money in your pocket.
 Some common examples of custom contracts include: doing away with the dreaded key person clause (this is bad for artists), exploring shared ownership rights, or even a 50/50 profit share between label and artist.